Parcels-code/Parcels/docs/user_guide/examples/explanation_performance.md

 In this tutorial, we will show how to squeeze performance in Parcels by using a few different Parcels Backends.
 Which Backend works best for your case depends on the amount of field data you have and how you can store it on disk.

+Note that the concept of  Parcels Backends are different to Xarray backends.

 ```{note}
 You can check which Backend Parcels is using by calling `fieldset.describe()`.
 The last column shows the Backend that is used for each Field.
 ```